 A very modest building of the 1920s, of no special architectural or historical significance.

 The church was built in 1926 by the Canons Regular of the Lateran from Bodmin.
-It has the appearance of the parish hall, suggesting that it might originally have been built as a dual purpose structure pending the construction of a church.
+It has the appearance of a parish hall, suggesting that it might originally have been built as a dual-purpose structure pending the construction of a church.
 The church was served from Launceston until 1976, when it became a separate parish.
 It is now once again served from Launceston.

-A plain red brick structure with a slate roof and UPVC windows.
+A plain red brick structure with a slate roof and uPVC windows.
 There is a lean-to sacristy and a flat roofed modern porch on the south side.
-The interior has not been inspected, but appears to be a single volume with an open truss timber roof, without furnishings of special significance.
+The interior has not been inspected, but appears to be a single volume with an open truss timber roof.

 Architect: Not established

 Listed Grade: Not Listed